Nebraska Cornhuskers track and field: Venues

 Nebraska has hosted indoor meets at the Bob Devaney Sports Center (originally the NU Sports Complex) since its construction in 1976.
 The facility, renovated in 2000 and 2011, can host 5,000 spectators.
 The arena has hosted several indoor conference championships.

 For decades, Nebraska hosted outdoor meets at Ed Weir Stadium, located just northeast of Memorial Stadium.
 It was demolished in 2019 to make room for the Osborne Legacy Complex.
 The program moved to an unnamed, incomplete facility on Nebraska Innovation Campus, though it has not hosted any meets as permanent seating has yet to be installed.
-The $16.5-million, 2,000-seat complex is scheduled to be completed in late 2025, in time for NU to host the 2026 Big Ten Outdoor Track and Field Conference Championships.
+The $16.5-million, 2,000-seat complex is scheduled to be completed in time for NU to host the 2026 Big Ten Outdoor Track and Field Conference Championships.